code-scouts/green_mercury/UBUNTU_SETUP.md

 Install required libraries
 --------------------------
 This project uses [Bundler](http://bundler.io/) to manage its dependencies.
-That means it requires only a couple of commands to get all the code libraries you need:
+That means it takes only a single command to get all the code libraries you need:
 ```
 bundle install
 ```